Election Day in United States

 In 1845 the United States Congress chose a single date for all national elections in all states.
 The first Tuesday after the first Monday in November was chosen so that there would never be more than 34 days between Election Day and the first Wednesday in December.
 Election Day is held on a Tuesday so that voters will not have to vote or travel on Sunday.
 This was an important consideration at the time when the laws were written and is still so in some Christian communities in the United States.

-In 2008 Barack Obama was the first African American to be elected as president of the United States.
-This historic event realizes Martin Luther King Jr’s dreams for a nation where people would not be judged by the color of their skin but by the content of their character.
+In 2008 Barack Obama was the first African American to be elected as president of the United States, 45 years after Martin Luther King Jr’s speech about equal opportunities.
 On Inauguration Day, which is on January 20 every four years, the president and vice-president of the United States of America are sworn in and take office.

 Election Day Observances